eyepyramid/eyepyramid/README.md

 ### Filenames
 * qbpye.exe - this is the name of an executable written by the malware (obtained from related sample analysis)
   * there are at least other names used by the malware to plant itself on the FS, but these are not confirmed IOCs, so I'm not going to share them yet
-* lcrrr.exe - this is the name of the updated binary that the malware tries to download from a C2 (not the dropzone's C2)
 * InfoPyramid.accdb - database found on hostpenda[.]com containing exfiltrated data
 * hiwater.mrk
 * smtps.xml